-Experience the beauty and heritage of the British Isles on this summertime cruise from Liverpool.
+Experience the beauty and heritage of the British Isles on this fascinating cruise from Liverpool.

-Azores heads to Honfleur which has attracted many renowned painters and writers.
-See the beautiful half-timbered houses and charming old harbour, before spending a day at sea.
-Arrive in Invergordon, situated on the shores of the Cromarty Firth, from where you can take an optional excursion to the Glenmorangie Distillery or haunting Loch Ness.
+Marco Polo then heads to Honfleur, which has attracted many renowned painters and writers.
+See the beautiful half-timbered houses and charming old harbour, before sailing to Leith, from where you can explore magnificent Edinburgh before visiting the the amazing Orkney Islands and Outer Hebrides.

-Shop for the famous Harris Tweed in Stornoway on the island of Lewis, considered the heartland of Gaelic culture and explore the colourful port of Tobermory, one of the prettiest ports in Scotland.
+Shop for the famous Harris Tweed in Stornoway on the island of Lewis, considered the heartland of Gaelic culture and discover the colourful port of Tobermory, one of the prettiest ports in Scotland.
 Finally, Marco Polo sails to the cosmopolitan city of Belfast with the opportunity to visit the stunning Giant's Causeway.

 CM336 Operated by Cruise and Maritime